cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 * [Accounts](./04-accounts.md)
 * [Transactions](./05-transactions.md)

-At the end of the section, you can find a code example illustrating message creation and the inclusion of messages in transactions for our checkers' blockchain.
+At the end of the section you can find a code example illustrating message creation and the inclusion of messages in transactions for our checkers' blockchain.

-Understanding `Msg`, will help you prepare for the [next section on modules in the Cosmos SDK](./08-modules.md) as messages are a primary object handled by modules.
+Understanding `Msg` will help you prepare for the [next section on modules in the Cosmos SDK](./08-modules.md) as messages are a primary object handled by modules.

 </HighlightBox>

 Messages are one of two primary objects handled by a module in the Cosmos SDK.
 The other primary object handled by modules is queries.
-While messages inform the state and have the potential to alter it (state mutating), queries inspect the module state and are always read-only.
+While messages inform the state and have the potential to alter it, queries inspect the module state and are always read-only.

 In the Cosmos SDK, a **transaction** contains **one or more messages**.
 After the transaction is included in a block by the consensus layer, the module processes the messages.

 <ExpansionPanel title="Signing a message">

 Remember from the [last section on transactions](./05-transactions.md) that transactions must be signed before a validator includes them in a block.
-Every message in a transaction must be signed by the addresses, as specified by `GetSigners`.
+Every message in a transaction must be signed by the addresses as specified by `GetSigners`.

 The Cosmos SDK currently allows signing transactions with either `SIGN_MODE_DIRECT` or `SIGN_MODE_LEGACY_AMINO_JSON`.

 When an account signs a message it signs an array of bytes.
-This array of bytes is what results when serializing the message.
+This array of bytes is the outcome of serializing the message.
 For the signature to be verifiable at a later date, this conversion needs to be deterministic.
 For this reason, you define a canonical bytes representation of the message, typically with the parameters ordered alphabetically.

 </ExpansionPanel>

 ## Messages and the transaction lifecycle

 Transactions containing one or more valid messages are serialized and confirmed by the Tendermint consensus engine.
 Recall that Tendermint is agnostic to the transaction interpretation and has absolute finality.
-When a transaction is included in a block, it is confirmed, and finalized (no possibility of chain re-organization or cancellation).
+When a transaction is included in a block, it is confirmed and finalized with no possibility of chain re-organization or cancellation.

 The confirmed transaction is relayed to the Cosmos SDK application for interpretation.
-The `BaseApp` used to develop custom modules attends to the first stages of interpretation. `BaseApp` decodes each message contained in the transaction.
+The `BaseApp` used to develop custom modules covers the first stages of interpretation. `BaseApp` decodes each message contained in the transaction.

 Each message is routed to the appropriate module via `BaseApp`’s `MsgServiceRouter`.
 Each module has its own `MsgService` that processes each received message.